-Since the number of passengers continues to increase, BTSC has purchased additional trains to be used for the Green Line Extension.
-On 6 December 2018, the trains started service on the Green Line Extension from Bearing Station to Kheha Station altogether 9 stations.
-The 9 stations are Samrong, Pu Chao, Chang Erawan, Royal Thai Naval Academy, Pak Nam, Srinagarindra, Phraek Sa, Sai Luat and Kheha.
-The design of these trains is more modern looking and the trains have new facilities, are more energy efficient and offer more space.
-Each train consists of 4 cars, each car has 28 seats altogether 112 seats per train.
-Inside each car, BTS has installed 2 sides of perch seats per car which has added 10% of space to the trains to accommodate the ever-increasing passengers.
+Since the number of passengers continues to increase, including the expansion of the the Northern Green Line Extension (Ha Yaek Lat Phrao Station - Khu Khot Station) which will be ready for full operate in all stations in 2020.
+BTSC has purchased 24 additional trains to be used for the Green Line Extension.
+On 30 November 2019, the new trains started service on the Northern Green Line Extension.
+The design of these trains is more modern looking and the trains have new facilities, which are more energy efficient and offer more space.
+Each train consists of 4 cars, each car has 28 seats and 2 sides of perch seats, instead of 14 seats, which has added 10% of space to the trains to accommodate the ever-increasing passengers.